This page highlights external opportunities for Research Administrators to develop professionally and nurture advancement of knowledge.

 CRA Study Sessions Organized by Georgia Tech's Office of Sponsored Programs

 Because this can be overwhelming and you may not know where to even begin, the Office of Sponsored Programs offers study sessions on multiple Friday’s from 12:30 p.m.- 2 p.m. leading up to each of the exams.
-Register for the CRA Study Sessions at https://training.osp.gatech.edu/.
+For more information or to register for the CRA Study Sessions, please email us at email@example.com.

 All training materials are uploaded to the CRA Study Group MS Team which also offers Q&A discussion between individuals or as a group.
 If you are unable to attend in person, viewing of the live session is available via WebEx.
 These study sessions are provided at no cost.